Wedding dress of Meghan Markle: Reception

-Elizabeth Emanuel, co-designer of Diana, Princess of Wales's wedding gown, thought that the gown made a "really solid fashion statement" and thought that Waight Keller "should be pleased because Meghan looked absolutely stunning and beautiful."
+Elizabeth Emanuel, co-designer of Lady Diana Spencer's wedding gown, thought that the gown made a "really solid fashion statement" and thought that Waight Keller "should be pleased because Meghan looked absolutely stunning and beautiful."
 Waight Keller stated that Prince Harry told her "Oh my God.
 Thank you.
 She is absolutely magnificent."

 The media have noted similarities between Markle's dress and those worn by Angela Brown at her wedding to Prince Maximilian of Liechtenstein in 2000, and Mary Donaldson at her wedding to Frederik, Crown Prince of Denmark in 2004.
 It has also been compared to a Givenchy dress worn by Audrey Hepburn in the 1957 film Funny Face.
 Emilia Wickstead claimed that the dress was "identical" to one of her designs.
-Unfavorable comparisons of Markle's wedding dress in comparison to Catherine, Duchess of Cambridge's wedding dress were proclaimed online and in the press, with Catherine's wedding dress being proclaimed as the "victor".
+Unfavorable comparisons of Markle's wedding dress in comparison to Catherine Middleton's wedding dress were proclaimed online and in the press, with Catherine's wedding dress being proclaimed as the "victor".
 Critics also noted that Markle's dress seemed an attempt to mimic the late fashionista Carolyn Bessette-Kennedy.
 Markle's wedding dress was compared to a formal dress Bessette-Kennedy once wore during her life, and her reception dress had similarities to Bessette-Kennedy's now-classic wedding gown at her wedding to John F. Kennedy Jr. in 1996, although Markle's reception dress was a 1990s-style halter dress.

 Markle's wedding dress received mixed reviews from the public, some saying it was "beautiful" and "stunning" while others described it as "boring", "baggy", and "ill-fitting."
 Celebrity commentators, fashion editors, internet influencers, and Twitter commenters criticized the dress, calling it "boring", "ill-fitting", and "too big", criticizing the cut, the shape, and even the matte satin fabric, calling the finish "dull", criticizing a perceived lack of tailoring on the sleeves and waist, and others declaring the overall effect as "heavy".
 Fashion experts noted that the silk cady fabric would have been difficult to move in if the dress had been more form-fitting.
 Critics mocked the veil style and length, and created an Internet meme comparing it to a CVS receipt.

 Robin Givhan of The Washington Post noted in her review of the gown that "It was not a Hollywood red carpet statement...it was not a Disney princess fantasy...the dress was a backdrop; it was in service to the woman."
 Desiree Cooper of the Detroit Free Press unfavorably compared the dress to a costume "straight from The Handmaid's Tale", but conceded, "She could have been wearing a paper bag (which she nearly was) and it wouldn't have mattered an iota.
 That girl was just plain stunning."
 Less than a week after the wedding, dresses based on Markle's were being sold.

 The dress, veil and tiara were exhibited by the Royal Collection Trust at Windsor Castle from October 2018 until February 2019, and then at Holyrood Palace from June 2019 to October 2019.